 As midnight prepares to strike on the aughts, many will mark the moment with a flute full of the bubbly.
 Champagne, prosecco, asti — whatever you call your sparkling wine, that’s the sip of the moment every Dec.
 31/Jan.
 1.

 Champagne is a region in France where some of the world’s best sparkling wine is produced.
 Thanks to the Treaty of Madrid, then the Treaty of Versailles, a bottle of sparkling wine isn’t supposed to be labeled champagne unless it comes from that region.
 But the same folks who might call a glass of Shasta cola a coke will call any sparkling wine champagne, whether it cost $5 or upward of $800.
 Stan Stack, owner of Beau’s Wine Bin and Spirits Shoppe, said the price of champagne is determined by vintage, or lack thereof, and supply.
 "Most sparkling wines are a mix of grapes over several vintages,” Stack said.
 Vintages are the crops for a specific year.
 High-end champagnes such as Dom Perignon contain grapes picked from a single year.
 Price, though, is probably one of the easier things to determine when picking out your New Year’s Eve bottle.
 Before you enter a liquor store, you’ll likely have a budget in mind.
 What’s more difficult is picking out a bottle that you’ll like if you don’t have much experience drinking fizzy wine.
 Champagne is conceived no differently than any other wine.
 Harvested grapes are pressed before primary fermentation.
 The acidic yield is blended and bottled with yeast and sugar, creating a secondary fermentation in the bottle that carbonates the wine and causes bubbles to be born.
+After the yeast does its work on the sugar, it dies and becomes what is known as lees.

 Beyond the Bubbles For extra flair, consider edible hibiscus flower like the one pictured on the cover.
 This flower came in a jar of wild hibiscus soaking in syrup from Epicurean's Pantry, 1333 N Santa Fe Ave. in Edmond.
 Dried hibiscus can be found at many local grocery stores.
 Dried flowers can be soaked in water to rehydrate then stored in simple syrup.
 To make simple syrup add one cup of sugar to one cup of water and boil.